Japan household helper plan shows wider immigration dilemma

 "The fact that I, as an American national and a foreigner, can sponsor a foreign domestic helper, yet my Japanese peers cannot, is just mind-boggling," said Kathy Matsui, chief Japan strategist at Goldman Sachs.

-She estimates that raising women's participation in the labor force to 80 percent, matching men, could lift Japan's gross domestic product by as much as 14 percent.
+She estimates that raising women's participation in the labour force to 80 percent, matching men, could lift Japan's gross domestic product by as much as 14 percent.

 "The demand is clearly there, the supply exists, but given all of the strict immigration rules here, Japan is not the obvious destination for many of these domestic helpers," Matsui said.
 "It's as if the government is preventing these supply and demand curves from meeting."